-Even if the casino is regulated, find out where?
-For example, online casinos regulated by Malta or the UK are great, and if a casino wishes to be regulated by these countries, the generally have to pay thousands of dollars in upfront fees.
-However, if the regulator is an Indian tribe in Canada, or a Carribean Island such as Antigua, or a country in South America, then watch out.
+Even if the casino is regulated, find out where.
+For example, online casinos regulated by Malta or the UK are great.
+If a casino wishes to be regulated by these countries, they generally have to pay thousands of dollars in upfront fees.
+However, if the regulator is an Indian tribe in Canada, a Caribbean Island such as Antigua, or a country in South America, then watch out.
 They have less than stellar reputations.

 On the other hand, if the only way to buy in is to go through some obscure 3rd party, then watch out.
 It could be a scam.

-Unlicensed companies, in addition to skewing the random number generator, are reluctant to make payouts.
+In addition to skewing the random number generator, Unlicensed companies are reluctant to make payouts.
 They always have an excuse for why your money is delayed.
-Not so with a legitimate, online casino.
+Not so with a legitimate online casino.

-Research carefully, and if there is no customer service number, you're probably looking at a scam, unlicensed casino.
+Research carefully; if there is no customer service number, you're probably looking at a scam, unlicensed casino.

 To keep customers, online casinos are generally quite generous with bonuses.
-However, if a casino offers a 2,000 percent buy-in bonus, it's logical to understand that no customer is going to legitimately cash-out those bonuses.
+However, if a casino offers a 2,000 percent buy-in bonus, it's logical to understand that no customer will legitimately cash out those bonuses.
 The bonus is just a come-on to attract gamblers.